 The Pulse

 For the longest time, scientists just thought of the nucleolus as a place of production for ribosomes, but now it has been unveiled to be the biological timer itself.
 Weill Cornell Medicine research stated that the size of the nucleolus tells the amount of time it has left.
 This means that when the nucleolus structure is small, it symbolizes stability and youth; however, this does not mean it grows gradually, it actually remains small, and when it grows, it passes the limit of its size.

-When the nucleus passes the limit in size, it becomes weak and leaks, losing its ability to regulate cell division and produce ribosomes.
+When the nucleolus passes the limit in size, it becomes weak and leaks, losing its ability to regulate cell division and produce ribosomes.
 These ribosomes are not supposed to leak; this destroys the genome, causing the DNA to be unstable and unable to repair itself due to its damage.

 This discovery places old age in a new light, not as a spontaneous deterioration but as a formulated degradation that is triggered by the increase in the nucleolus’s size.
 A huge factor that contributes to nucleolus’s progression relates to calorie intake; low calorie intake, according to research, elongates life span in several species.
 How it works is clear: starvation keeps the nucleolus small.

-This does not mean people should starve themselves to stay young, as science has found a way to mimic this outcome by physically anchoring the nucleus to the membrane, prolonging cellular life without causing starvation.
+This does not mean people should starve themselves to stay young, as science has found a way to mimic this outcome by physically anchoring the nucleolus to the membrane, prolonging cellular life without causing starvation.
 This discovery has revealed a pattern in the human body.
 At this point in time, scientists cannot stop the countdown in humans; they are closer than ever to understanding how to pause or stop aging entirely one day.
 Another advance in a different field of health making waves is artificial blood with amazing life-saving potential.

+The Pulse